tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 - Vignesh: Started researching which framework the group should use.

 #### Date/ Location:
-Feb 15th/ Facebook Group (Online)
+Feb 16th/ Facebook Group (Online)
 #### Highlights:
-- Tom:
+- Tom: Voted for working with Django, and started researching on how to use Django for the project
-- Shivain:
+- Shivain: Voted for working with Django, and started researching on how to use Django for the project
-- Ryan:
+- Ryan: Voted for working with Django, and started researching on how to use Django for the project
-- Francis:
+- Francis: Voted for working with Django, and started researching on how to use Django for the project
-- Sangdong:
+- Sangdong: Voted for working with Django, and started researching on how to use Django for the project
-- Vignesh:
+- Vignesh: Voted for working with Django, and started researching on how to use Django for the project

 #### Date/ Location:
 #### Highlights:
-- Tom:
+- Tom: .
-- Shivain:
+- Shivain: .
-- Ryan:
+- Ryan: .
-- Francis:
+- Francis: .
-- Sangdong:
+- Sangdong: .
-- Vignesh:
+- Vignesh: .
 #### Date/ Location:
 #### Highlights:
-- Tom:
+- Tom: .
-- Shivain:
+- Shivain: .
-- Ryan:
+- Ryan: .
-- Francis:
+- Francis: .
-- Sangdong:
+- Sangdong: .
-- Vignesh:
+- Vignesh: .

 **Description of how you used GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)**
 We would each create our own private branch and would do a pull request with user story that it solved.